SurasithIT/crypto-coinflip-game/README.md

 - using angular serve command (if you didn't install, have to install with command `npm install -g @angular/cli`) `ng serve`
 - access the game with http://localhost:4200
+- insert wallet address of player 1 and 2
+- select your lucky coin
+- press "Toss!!"

 ## Tech stack